 One of the first steps a homeowner can try is checking the thermostat on the system.
 The thermostat controls whether the unit is trying to send out heat into the home or not.
 Often if the thermostat is not reading the correct temperature, this can prevent the heat from coming on.
 Often an electronic thermostat will start to work incorrectly when the batteries in the unit near the end of their life.
 If the reading on the unit seems incorrect, changing the battery may be a simple fix to the problem.

-If the HVAC system is coming on, but no air is being produced, it may be a problem with the air filter on the unit.
+If the residential HVAC system cleaning in Bellevue WA is coming on, but no air is being produced, it may be a problem with the air filter on the unit.
 The air filter is located behind a short panel on the blower unit of the system.
 The blower is generally housed in the attic, crawlspace or utility closet inside the home.

 Once the air filter is found, pulling it from the compartment is generally a simple task.
 Holding the filter to the light will demonstrate the amount of light making its way through the filter.
 This is comparable to the amount of air able to pass through the filter.
 If little light is showing through, the air filter is the problem.
 Replacing or cleaning the air filter may correct the problem.